 Sadly, Mr B declined rapidly after his diagnosis and passed away before Abigail was able to speak to him.
 However, his wishes were very clear in that he wished to pursue a claim.
 He ensured that his ex-wife took down all his employment details and provided as much anecdotal evidence as possible.

-There were extra complications on the case however, as Mr B and his entire family had emigrated to Australia some years earlier, and we therefore had to conduct the case entirely via phone and email.
-Further, although Mr B’s daughter was the executrix of Mr B’s estate, she found it too upsetting to deal with the claim, and asked her mother, Mr B’s ex-wife, to deal with the case instead.
+There were extra complications on the case as Mr B and his entire family had emigrated to Australia some years earlier.
+We therefore had to conduct the case entirely via phone and email.
+Further, although Mr B’s daughter was the executor of Mr B’s estate, she found it too upsetting to deal with the claim, and asked her mother, Mr B’s ex-wife, to deal with the case instead.

 Identifying the Defendants

 Abigail conducted an extensive review of Mr B’s employment history from the details Mr B had provided, and his employment records held by the DWP.
 She identified four potential sources of exposure and wrote letters to each, telling them of Mr B’s estate’s decision to claim.